-The Bonds are rated "AAA" by Fitch Ratings and "AAA" by S&P Global Ratings ("S&P"), acting through Standard & Poor's Financial Services LLC.
-The City furnished to the Rating Agencies certain information and materials, some of which may not have been included in this Official Statement.
-The ratings reflect only the views of the Rating Agencies.
+The Bonds have been rated "AAA" by S&P Global Ratings.
+The City furnished to the S&P Global Ratings certain information and materials, some of which may not have been included in this Official Statement.
+The rating reflects only the views of S&P Global Ratings.
 No application was made to any other rating agencies for the purpose of obtaining ratings on outstanding securities of the City.

-Generally, the rating agencies base their rating upon such information and materials and upon investigations, studies and assumptions by the rating agencies.
+Generally, rating agencies base their rating upon such information and materials and upon investigations, studies and assumptions by the rating agencies.
 There can be no assurance that a rating will continue for any given period of time or that it will not be lowered or withdrawn entirely by a rating agency if in their judgment circumstances so warrant.
 Any such downward change in or withdrawal of a rating may have an adverse effect on the marketability or market price of the City's outstanding bonds and notes, including this issue.

-The City expects to furnish to the Rating Agencies information and materials that they may request.
+The City expects to furnish to S&P Global Ratings information and materials that they may request.
 However, the City may issue short-term or other debt for which a rating is not requested.
 The City's Municipal Advisor, Phoenix Advisors, LLC, recommends that all bonded debt be submitted for a credit rating.